 There are lots of birds to see closer to shore too.
 Britain’s most southerly point is home to a pair of red-billed choughs, a rare Cornish crow that was once extinct in Cornwall.
 Choughs are a local cultural icon, they feature on the Cornish coat of arms, so you shouldn’t leave Cornwall without attempting to see one.

 There is a resident kestrel who often gives amazing aerial displays at eye level before descending on its prey.
 Other species reguarly seen include swallows, oystercatchers, turnstones and whimbrels.

-In spring and summer, Lizard Point is well known for attracting southern overshoots.
-These are bird species that normally migrate north to summer in the Mediterranean but often land at Lizard Point and include a range of colourful species such as the hoopoe, which are annual in small numbers, with bee-eater, woodchat shrike, red-rumped swallow, golden oriole and black kites occurring in most springs.
+In spring and summer, Lizard Point is well known for attracting southern overshoots; these are bird species that normally migrate north to summer in the Mediterranean but often land at Lizard Point and include a range of colourful species such as the hoopoe, which are annual in small numbers, with bee-eater, woodchat shrike, red-rumped swallow, golden oriole and black kites occurring in most springs.